National Register Listings in Cache County, Utah

 Cache County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Cache County, Utah.
+This timeline provides a concise overview of the key events in the history of Cache County, Utah.

 - 1824: Cache Valley is explored by Peter Skene Ogden, a Canadian fur trapper.